katzer/cordova-plugin-badge/README.md

 ## License

-This software is released under the [LGPL 2.1 License](http://opensource.org/licenses/LGPL-2.1).
+This software is released under the [Apache 2.0 License](http://opensource.org/licenses/Apache-2.0).